petervflocke/flasksse_rpi/README.md

 > Both application, the test one (simple.py) and sse.py (for tvhead and oscam)) uses the same index.html file to render the final application interface page.

 Index html file does not use any graphical file.
 Check the css definition for different control symbols (LED, processing, etc).
-The file has a dynamic part rendered using (Flask)[http://flask.pocoo.org/] render_template method the (Jinja)[http://jinja.pocoo.org/] templating system.
-The HTML body part has two parts.
-The dynamic part created via `Services` dictionary and the "fixed" part with RPI status info.
-If the status is not needed can be removed from the html file and `sse_param' definition accordingly.
+The file has a dynamic part rendered using [Flask](http://flask.pocoo.org/)  render_template method the [inja](http://jinja.pocoo.org/) templating system.
+The HTML body part has two parts:
+- the dynamic part created via `Services` dictionary and
+- the "fixed" part with RPI status info.
+If the status is not needed can be removed from the html file and `sse_param` definition accordingly.

 The dynamic part has a table structure 3 columns x n rows, where number of rows reflect the number of services to be controlled
 ```html